-The number of forcibly displaced people (FDP) worldwide increased from 41 million to 71 million between 2009 - 2018.
+The number of forcibly displaced people (FDP) worldwide increased from 41 million to 108.4 million between 2010 and 2023.

 Forcibly Displaced People include refugees, asylum seekers and internally displaced people.